 Sometimes a lack of family support

 However, the effectiveness of any vaccination is less in children with HIV infection.
-HIV-infected children with very low CD4+ cell counts are considered susceptible to vaccine-preventable diseases when they are exposed to one (such as measles, tetanus, or varicella) regardless of whether they have received the vaccine for that disease and may be given immune globulin by vein (intravenously).
+Children infected with HIV who have very low CD4+ cell counts are considered susceptible to vaccine-preventable diseases when they are exposed to one (such as measles, tetanus, or varicella) regardless of whether they have received the vaccine for that disease and may be given immune globulin by vein (intravenously).
 Intravenous immune globulin or immediate vaccination with measles-mumps-rubella vaccine also should be considered for any nonimmunized household member who is exposed to measles.

 As a child's condition worsens, treatment is best given in the least restrictive environment possible.
 If home health care and social services are available, the child can spend more time at home rather than in a hospital.